Frequently Asked Questions

 What is Kiwix?

-KIWIX is an offline reader – meaning that it allows you to check text or video that is normally only available on the internet.
-We turn various online educational contents (such as Wikipedia, for example) into ZIM files, and these can be opened by Kiwix even if you are no connection whatsoever.
+Kiwix is an offline reader – meaning that it allows you to browse text or video that is normally only available on the internet.
+We turn various online contents (such as Wikipedia, for example) into ZIM files, and these can be opened by Kiwix even if you have no connectivity.

 I’m getting messages “Unable to load —.
 Are you sure this is a ZIM file?”

 This can happen even when the ZIM file is perfect but is likely due to you using Kiwix-desktop 0.9.
 We recommend you download the beta version of Kiwix 2.0,

 I can’t copy Kiwix on my flash drive or SD card.